The MGA With An Attitude

 AFTERMARKET FUEL PUMP -- FP-201

-Aftermarket fuel pump.
+Aftermarket fuel pump

 For my own use I have decided to make it a permanent installation.
 The first one cost $27 in 1989 and ran faithfully for 85,000 miles without incident.
 When it did give out it had a fairly friendly mode of failure with plenty of warning, just had a gradual loss of pressure over several hundred miles of travel.
 As such, the first sign of a problem was when pulling a long uphill grade at speed while towing the trailer, and the engine started to sputter, but it settled down okay if held down to 60 mph.
 As time and mileage progressed it got to the point of nagging me on most any upgrade at 60 mph, and when I continued to ignore it the thing gradually slowed my progress until I had trouble keeping up with traffic, at which point I got ticked off and pulled over at my next convenience to change it.
 If it has to eventually fail, that's a nice way to go, so it doesn't leave you stranded.
+The second one ran for 12 years and 100,000 miles.
+Static fuel pressure was then down to 2-psi, so I installed a new one as preventative maintenance.

 For my MGA I installed it in the same location as the original fuel pump, right next to the battery carrier near the right rear wheel.
 If you were a bit of a contortionist you might be able to accomplish this through the battery cover opening without removing the wheel.
-As the instructions note, the prefered orientation is somewhere between level and with the outlet end up, but not with the outlet down.
+As the instructions note, the preferred orientation is somewhere between level and with the outlet end up, but not with the outlet down.
 I think it has free floating gravity assisted check valves, and a friend tells me from experience that it definitely does not work upside down.
 As a matter of space and convenience for routing the hoses I added the two brass elbows shown in the picture.
 The first time I had to replace this unit I also installed the rubber harness connector shown.
 Now the R&R is about a 5 minute job, just pinch two hose clamps to remove the hoses, unplug the connector, loosen the mounting bolt and lift the pump from the mounting clamp.
 Installation of the new unit is the reverse of removal.

 You can find fuel pumps like this with identical physical form but with very different pressure ratings.
 There is a low pressure unit good for our LBCs rated at 2.5-4.5 PSI and 30 GPH free flow.
 This is commonly touted as being "for imported cars".
 The next step up is 4-7 PSI and 35 GPH, commonly noted as "for American cars".
 If you get this unit you will likely need to install a pressure regulator along with it to satisfy the low pressure spec's of our LBC carburetors and avoid flooding and/or overflow of the float bowls.
 One to really avoid is the unit with 40 PSI output intended for use with fuel injection systems.
 These are available from a lot of different sources, like almost any auto parts store, but you have to pay attention to the part numbers and pressure ratings.
 I have so far run across the following sources, spec's and numbers: